gezalore/verilator/docs/guide/exe_verilator.rst

    standard across Verilog tools while :vlopt:`-D <-D<var>>` is similar to :command:`gcc -D`.

+.. option:: -dfg-synthesize <what>

+   Rarely needed.
+Control which combinational always blocks are synthesized by the DFG optimizer.
+Valid options are 'all', to synthesize everything possible. 'none' to disable always block synthesis. 'auto' to synthesize always blocks if it is likely to improve performence, e.g.: those that form part of a combinational cycle.
+Default is 'auto'.

 .. option:: --diagnostics-sarif

    Enables diagnostics output into a Static Analysis Results Interchange